umitkablan/vim-auf/README.md

 # vim-auf

-Format code with one button press or only by saving!
-This plugin makes use of external formatter programs to achieve the best results.
+## JIT format code with AUF on the fly and *only your changes*

+While working in the professional domain you'll encounter coding guidelines and many code that is not aligned with this guideline; especially if that guideline is forced manually by people or there are 1+ conflicting tastes / modules - we all have different tastes anyways.
+(Correct way to do such a thing is to give enough tooling to the programmers - a formatter that will automatically format code no matter how s/he types).
+There is also a sad news that some formatters will uglify some expressions, especially when the language you are using has many concepts ranging from macros to templates and user-defined operators (people could combine such features in crazily intelligent ways and resulting usage would be hard to reason) - we should live in such an environment where we have human-styles as well as an automated hand intermixed.

+If you are using an automated tool to reformat *all* code - you'll, many times, touch other people's lines and it will make you the blame for that line IF they don't complain about your change and make you revert.

+Reformatting only your edits on-the-fly will make you forget about any formatting rule and take the burden off your shoulders as well as making you lazier and not type any whitespacing between your expressions - AUF will take care anyways!

+This plugin makes use of external formatter programs which are designed in UNIX philosophy and running in command line.
+Those programs are already well known/supported and already are actively used in other editors/IDEs.
+AUF will let you get those configurations directly from those environments and adopt very quickly - no need to re-define them in another form.
+In order to utilize them by AUF, formatters at least should accept input path as argument and output to stdout.
+Yet it is always better to have those formatters get input and output paths as well as line range to format.
+The algorithm implemented here won't complain if the formatter is only-full-file and doesn't support line range - it will filter-out unnecessary formatted lines and still work on the code you touched.

+While AUF introduces JIT formatting which will format only your edits, you still can reformat *all* file easily (not preferred for our case).
+In order to still warn you about those wrong-format lines it uses line highlighting which is also configurable and slides as you edit.
+Those wrong- format lines will be shown once you start editing - get out of the insert mode.
+It won't distract you during insert mode.

 Check the list of formatter programs to see which languages are supported by default.
 You can easily customize or add your own formatter.

 When no formatter exists (or none is installed) for a certain filetype, vim-auf falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace.

 ## How to install